-- All three areas have a long tradition of developing inductive techniques for data analysis. reasoning from properties of a data sample to - DM vs. ML Viewpoint in this course: Data Mining is the application of Machine Learning techniques to hard real-life data analysis problems
+- All three areas have a long tradition of developing inductive techniques for data analysis. - reasoning from properties of a data sample to properties of a population - DM vs. ML Viewpoint in this course: - Data Mining is the application of Machine Learning techniques to hard real-life data analysis problems